 If you are after a sports bra, you could also opt for the Sensoria Sports Bra (view on Amazon*).
 The garment allows you to snap any Bluetooth smart heart rate monitor onto the front of the bra, and the textile electrodes sewn into the bra detect your heart rate and feed it to the heart rate monitor.

 These are no ordinary socks.
-Sensoria Smart Socks are infused with 100% textile pressure sensors to inform you in real-time when you are striking with the heel or the ball of your foot.
+Sensoria Smart Socks are infused with 100% textile pressure sensors to inform you in real-time when you are striking the ground with the heel or the ball of your foot.
 This is important to prevent injury when running.

-The smart garment connects to a light weight anklet which wirelessly relays data during your run to the Sensoria Fitness mobile app.
-You will then get information in real-time such as your cadence and foot landing technique.
+The smart garment connects to a lightweight anklet which wirelessly relays data during your run to the Sensoria Fitness mobile app.
+You then get information in real-time such as your cadence and foot landing technique.

-The accompanying smartphone app monitors your run in much more detail detail and provides you with a foot heat-map as well as information on your foot landing, contact time on the ground, cadence, pace, heart rate (when connected with the Sensoria HRM or other devices), speed, distance, altitude gains, GPS track and many other paramenters.
-The app also allows you to tailor your goals and track your progress.
+The accompanying smartphone app monitors your run in much more detail and provides a foot heat-map as well as information on foot landing, contact time on the ground, cadence, pace, heart rate (when connected with the Sensoria HRM or other devices), speed, distance, altitude gains, GPS track and many other parameters.
+The app also allows you to tailor your goals and track progress.

 Hoxoskin is another Canadian based outfit.
-The startup is already on its second generation line of smart shirts which are capable of tracking the wearer’s heart rate, heart rate recovery, heart rate variability, breathing rate, VO2 max, minute ventilation, activity level, acceleration, calories, cadence and steps.
+The startup has a line of smart shirts which are capable of tracking the wearer’s heart rate, heart rate recovery, heart rate variability, breathing rate, VO2 max, minute ventilation, activity level, acceleration, calories, cadence and steps.
 An impressive list indeed.

-The company says its products have been chosen by 4 space agencies, 3 military organizations, and professional sports teams around the world.
+The company says its products have been chosen by a number of space agencies, military organizations, and professional sports teams around the world.

 A small device slips into the shirt pouch to capture data in real time.
 It then sends it all via Bluetooth to a smartphone app which dishes out various insights.
 You can even sync data with third party apps such as Strava, RunKeeper and Endomondo.
 The battery life is 30 hours.

-These pyjamas, which debuted earlier this year at the Consumer Electronics Show (CES) in Las Vegas, use infrared technology to reduce inflammation and help you sleep better.
+These innovative pyjamas use infrared technology to reduce inflammation and help you sleep better.
 They were created in collaboration with star NFL quarterback Tom Brady’s wellness brand TB12.

 Dubbed the Sleep & Recovery System, the garment is the first of its kind.
 The key is the print on the inside of the sleepwear, which uses bioceramic particles to absorb the body’s natural heat and reflect back “Far Infrared.”
 This helps the body recover faster while promoting better sleep as confirmed by a NIH independent study.

 The technology is currently used for therapeutic purposes in lamps and saunas.
-Apparently, the idea for the garment came from Brady himself some two and a half years ago.
-The company has been working since then trying to figure out the best way to embed the infrared tech into clothing, and its only now that its hit the shops.
+Apparently, the idea for the garment came from Brady himself some three years ago.
+The company has been working since then trying to figure out the best way to embed the infrared tech into clothing.
+It’s only recently that it has hit the shops.